alapp87/yet-another-dev-assistant/README.md

 YADA allows developers to add their own tools.
 Create a python file(s) and write tool functions in them.
 The file names must end in `_tools.py`.

 Set the configuration `custom_tools_dir` value to the directory containing the python tool files and when YADA starts up, it will automatically load them into it's capabilities.

+Dependencies used in custom tools must be installed globally or alrady a part of the YADA dependencies.

 ### Example Tool File